diverso-lab/uvlhub-docs/docs/getting-started.md

 ## Clone repo

-You can start your fantastic development with uvlhub by cloning our official repository.
+You can start your fantastic development with {% include uvlhub.html %} by cloning our official repository.

 ```
 git clone https://github.com/diverso-lab/uvlhub.git